 Mortgage brokers generate revenue only when they produce loans.
 All expenses, such as loan officer commissions, office overhead, and marketing/advertising, are paid for from this transactional revenue.
 As a result, each mortgage broker requires a different retail margin to maintain profitability and the range can be significant.

 Operational overhead is one of the most common reasons why retail margins range.
 A mortgage broker with a large executive team (drawing hefty salaries) will result in the need for larger retail margins.

-A mortgage broker paying a hefty monthly “marketing expense” to a real estate office can also be a contributing factor.
-These monthly fees, called MSAs, are masked from compliance regulators by associating them with “joint marketing activities.”
-While the legality of them may be increasingly questionable, the funds required to repay this large expense increases the retail margins charged.
+A mortgage broker paying a hefty monthly "marketing expense" to a real estate office can also be a contributing factor.
+These monthly fees, called MSAs, are masked from compliance regulators by associating them with "joint marketing activities."
+While the legality may be increasingly questionable, the funds required to repay this large expense increase the retail margins charged.